aridiosilva/TDD/README.md

 ![BVA](https://github.com/aridiosilva/TDD/blob/main/Negative_PositiveTesting-Valid_Invalid_Input-Boundary_or_LimitValues_AridioSilva.jpg)

+- As the name itself implies, boundary indicates limits to something.
+Hence this involves designing test scenarios that only focus on the boundary values and validate how the application behaves.
+Therefore if the inputs are supplied within the boundary values then it is considered to be positive testing and inputs beyond the boundary values is considered to be a part of negative testing.
 -  For instace, a system can accept the numbers from 0 to 100 numeric values.
 All other numbers are invalid values.
 Under this technique, boundary values -1,0,1 and 90,100,101 will be tested.

 ![EX01](https://github.com/aridiosilva/TDD/blob/main/Example_of_Positive_Negative_Testing_and_Boundary_Value%20Limits_AridioSilva.jpg)